-- (1) Where, in the winding-up of a company by the court, a person other than the official receiver is the liquidator, the official receiver shall take cognizance of his conduct and if the liquidator does not faithfully perform his duties and duly observe all the respect to the performance of his duties, or if any complaint is made to the official receiver by any creditor or member in regard thereto, the official receiver shall inquire into the matter, and take such action as he thinks fit. - (2) The official receiver may at any time require any liquidator of a company which is being wound-up by the court to answer any inquiry in relation to any winding-up in which he is engaged, and may apply to the court to examine him or any other person on oath concerning the winding-up.
+(1) Where, in the winding-up of a company by the court, a person other than the official receiver is the liquidator, the official receiver shall take cognizance of his conduct and if the liquidator does not faithfully perform his duties and duly observe all the respect to the performance of his duties, or if any complaint is made to the official receiver by any creditor or member in regard thereto, the official receiver shall inquire into the matter, and take such action as he thinks fit.

-(3) The official receiver may direct an investigation to be made of the books and vouchers of a liquidator.
+- (2) The official receiver may at any time require any liquidator of a company which is being wound-up by the court to answer any inquiry in relation to any winding-up in which he is engaged, and may apply to the court to examine him or any other person on oath concerning the winding-up. - (3) An official receiver may- - (a) direct an investigation to be made of the books and vouchers of a liquidator; - (b) recommend the prosecution of a liquidator, where the official receiver reasonably believes that the liquidator has committed an offence under this Act; or - (c) recommend the disqualification of a person from carrying out the functions of a liquidator.